mockery/mockery/docs/mockery/gotchas.rst

    pass by value on scalars and arrays).
 If references as internal class method parameters are needed, you should use the ``\Mockery\Configuration::setInternalClassMethodParamMap()`` method.
+   Note, however that internal class parameter overriding is not available in PHP 8 since incompatible signatures have been reclassified as fatal errors.

 4. Creating a mock implementing a certain interface with incorrect case in the interface name, and then creating a second mock implementing the same